squak12/Autosolver-for-ctf/README.md

 **Updates will be made and met mostly on weekends**

 .An empty function has been made to retrive the flag on the ftp server.
 I've been fighting with pip to as of why its not importing the ftplib library.
+.This will be my last update until i make major progress.